Megus/megus.github.io/_posts/2019-06-18-creativity-through-limitation-pico-8.md

 end
 ```

 Now let’s add a roto-zoomer.
 I tried implementing a full-screen roto-zoomer on PICO-8 in 60 FPS and ran out of CPU time.
-However, if you combine a roto-zoomer with raster-bars, you don’t need to do it full-screen!
-You need to draw in empty space only.
-It’s easy to track empty space with raster bars: the bar gets wider and wider every line, it can’t get narrower, so you can keep track of the lowest and the highest X coordinates.
+However, if you combine a roto-zoomer with raster-bars, you don’t need to do it full-screen — You can draw in empty space only!
+It’s easy to track empty space with raster bars: the bar gets only wider every line, it can’t get narrower, so you can keep simply track the lowest and the highest X coordinates.

-Roto-zoomer usually is a rotating and zooming picture, but I don’t want to bother with images and will create a rotating and zooming checkerboard.
+Roto-zoomer usually is a rotating and zooming picture, but I don’t want to deal with images in this example and will create a rotating and zooming checkerboard.
 Here’s the code:

 ```lua
 -- Raster bars + roto-zoomer